-If your dog is classified as dangerous, you may be allowed to pick it up at the shelter during the compliance period, but only after Animal Control has inspected the area the dog will be kept and the dog has been micro-chipped.
-If the animal warden is confident the dog classified as dangerous can be properly restrained on your property, you will be allowed to pick it up after paying the impound fee to the shelter and having the dog micro-chipped.
+If your dog is classified as dangerous, you may be allowed to pick it up during the compliance period, but only after Animal Control has inspected the area the dog will be kept and the dog has been micro-chipped.
+If the animal warden is confident the dog classified as dangerous can be properly restrained on your property, you will be allowed to pick it up after paying the impound fee and having the dog micro-chipped.

-If your dog is classified as vicious, the dog will not be released by the shelter until complete compliance with the order of compliance is achieved, and after paying the impound fees.
+If your dog is classified as vicious, the dog will not be released until complete compliance with the order of compliance is achieved, and after paying the impound fees.

 The City Ordinance concerning dangerous/vicious dogs can be found in Chapter 4, Article 1, Section 4-7.